lmxyjy/my-mini-react/README.md

 # my-mini-react

-Here's an example of how React works
+Here's an example of how React works.It does not include any performance optimizations and just a learning demo.

 # about this project: